MiladMAK/ArcPy-Polygonizer/README.md

 ![image](https://github.com/MiladMAK/ArcPy-Polygonizer/assets/134707080/7754d195-e970-4cea-8100-b7dea01b473e)

 # Background 2
 A working QGIS plugin (https://github.com/frankhereford/qgis-polygonizer) has successfully fulfilled the purpose of this algorithm.
-However, due to the relatively slow processing and multiple platforms involved (QGIS, AGOL, ArcPro) and the complexity, it is useful to make an algorithm that can do the job directly inside ArcPro**.
+However, due to the relatively slow processing and multiple platforms involved (QGIS, AGOL, ArcPro) and the complexity, it is useful to make an algorithm that can do the job directly inside ArcPro.
 # The QGIS Plugin Workflow
 To create and correct polygons at any ASMP level (https://austin.maps.arcgis.com/apps/webappviewer/index.html?id=2a3c539da76b4f49906a3524ed4a2cc9) the workflow comprises:
 1- Preparing a reference street network in QGIS (calling CTN (https://austin.maps.arcgis.com/apps/mapviewer/index.html?layers=52347b99aba448e0a7e5d4b9a5cb09f9&layerId=0) layer through AGOL)